idaholab/moose/framework/doc/content/finite_volumes/linear_fv_design.md

 ## Gradient Computation

 Considering that the linear finite volume system is used in a Picard-style iteration, terms that need cell gradients are lagged.
+Treating gradient-based terms explicitly results in faster linear solves due to the matrix containing fewer entries.
 Such terms include:

 - The linear terms in the extrapolated boundary conditions.
 - The nonorthogonal correctors in the surface normal gradient computation.